Our first time.

-Secondly, we are a pretty lazy family.
-We aren’t big sports people, we did hire bikes but hilariously discovered that I can only ride a bike on a straight flat surface.
+We did hire bikes but hilariously discovered that I can only ride a bike on a straight flat surface.
 I can’t turn corners without wobbling off.
 In fact my husband likes to remind me about one particular occasion when I wobbled off my bike on a straight, flat surface so I don’t even know if I can claim to ride well on those either.

 I’m not going to list every item of clothing we took, no one cares and I’m sure you have better things to read about so here is just the useful stuff:

 - Washing up liquid

 - A sponge to wash up and maybe a tea towel (they provide you with one threadbare tea towel)